Kizoky/samsung_s8_debloater/README.md

 create a new issue.

 # List of features/apps removed/disabled/hidden currently
-Note: there are some apps I don't know what their purpose is, so I haven't included them on this list (ex.: HiyaService, RootPA, etc..)

-- Bixby
-- G-mail
-- Calendar & Contacts syncer
-- Edge related apps and features
-- Talkback
-- Drive
-- Maps
-- Several Google services
-- Facebook installer/services
-- Excel and Powerpoint
 - Samsung services and apps
 - Game related apps
 - Samsung widgets
-- UPDATES ARE DISABLED

-If unsure check out the list: https://github.com/Kizoky/samsung_s8_debloater/blob/master/files/debloat_list.sh Performing a factory reset should re-enable these apps, and you can update the phone If needed
+Performing a factory reset should re-enable these apps, and you can update the phone If needed

-# Todo

-- Needs a cleanup for a faster debloating

 # XDA Thread